chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 **Other Navigation Methods (New to Java 6 for TreeSet and TreeMap)** **Polling**
-In the case of TreeSet, pollFirst() returns and removes the first entry in the set, and pollLast() returns and removes the last.
+In a TreeSet, pollFirst() returns and removes the first entry in the set, and pollLast() returns and removes the last.
-Similarly, TreeMap now provides pollFirstEntry() and pollLastEntry() to retrieve and remove key/value pairs.
+Similarly, TreeMap provides pollFirstEntry() and pollLastEntry() to retrieve and remove key/value pairs.

 **Descending Order**
 The important methods are TreeSet.descendingSet() and TreeMap.descendingMap() that return a collection in the reverse order of the collection on which the method was invoked.

 ![Sorry.
 Image not loaded](./img/table_11-4.png)

-**Backed Collections**
+#### Backed Collections
 Some of the classes in the java.util package support the concept of "backed collections."
 Let’s go through an example:

 ```java